ComplexityEU/ComplexTags/README.md

 ## Removing Tags
 Removing tags is the exact same as giving them, but you change `give` to `remove`.
 So the command looks like this:
 `/tag remove <playerName> <tagNameNoColour>`

+## Viewing Tags
+To view your tags, you just run the command `/tags`!